-While the contribution of income from the Group's securities portfolio has been significant over recent years, such income may not be as large in coming years.
+While the contribution of income from the Group's securities portfolio has been significant over recent years, such income might not be as large in coming years.
 In particular, the robust trading gains earned during the global financial crisis as a result of the high level of volatility in financial markets might not continue.
-In addition, the recent trend towards lower interest rates may result in lower nominal earnings on the Group's holdings of securities.
+In addition, the recent trend towards lower interest rates might result in lower nominal earnings on the Group's holdings of securities.
 As such, high levels of earnings from the Group's securities portfolio might not be sustainable in future periods.
-If the Group is unable to sustain its high levels of earnings from its securities portfolio, then this could have a material adverse effect on its business, financial condition and/or results of operations.
+If the Group is unable to sustain its high levels of earnings from its securities portfolio, then this could have a material adverse effect on its business, financial condition, results of operations and/or prospects.
 In addition, as the Group's investment portfolio is heavily concentrated in Turkish government securities, see also "Risks related to Turkey - Government Default" below.